Featured image: Photography by Ellen Simons, New York City, 2019. All rights reserved

 Elsbeth van Paridon: Disclaimer: Before I forget.
 Yes, I have recently obtained an MA in Journalism, but one degree does not a pro make!
 Real, actual, news(paper)-reporting journalists are required to “take the bar” in order to keep their journalistic license on a regular basis and I have done no such thing.
 Nor do I intend to at the moment hehe.

-I suppose it’s that crossroad where education meets inspiration and creates passion – a favorite word of mine in any language, just another random fact du jour from / on yours truly.
+I suppose it’s that crossroads where education meets inspiration and creates passion – a favorite word of mine in any language, just another random fact du jour from/on yours truly.

 Growing up in 1980s Antwerp, Belgium, I (the old-fashioned orange- and bitterballen-loving Dutch one) was exposed to colorful pop culture icons such as Madonna, Cyndi Lauper, Prince, etc., from my earliest childhood onwards.